cdinu/ignition-conf-speech-bucuresti-2014-05/README.md

-Please see gh-pages for this repo
+Please see gh-pages for this repo at http://cdinu.github.io/ignition-conf-speech-bucuresti-2014-05/

 Autor - [Cristian Dinu](http://cristiandinu.info)